 - The different types of religious practices that we can see in our neighbourhood are as follows:

-- Hindus visit Temple.
+- Hindus visit the Temples.
 They perform puja and worship the idols of their Gods and Goddesses.

-- Muslims visit mosque and worship their sacred book the Quran.
+- Muslims visit mosques and worship their sacred book the Quran.
 They offer namaaz.

-- Sikhs visit Gurudwara, worship their sacred book Guru Granth Sahib by offering prayers and listening to shabad-kirtan.
+- Sikhs visit Gurudwara and worship their sacred book Guru Granth Sahib by offering prayers and listening to shabad-kirtan.

-- Christians visit Church and worship Jesus Christ.
+- Christians visit the Church and worship Jesus Christ.

 Yes, this indicates freedom of religious practice as the people in India have the freedom to practice the religion of their choice while living together in peace and harmony.